Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 5. **Respect Intellectual Property**: Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

-6. **Promote Ethical Collaboration**: Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration process.
+6. **Promote Ethical Collaboration**: Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration processes.

 7. **Foster Mutual Understanding**: Develop communication protocols that facilitate clear and effective interaction between AI entities and human collaborators.